Skip to content

 Why does the role of pirate radio matter in EDM culture?

-The role of pirate radio is part of EDM culture because scene infrastructure used to move through shops, tapes, radio, message boards, and word of mouth.
+The role of pirate radio matters in EDM culture because scene infrastructure used to move through shops, tapes, radio, message boards, and word of mouth.
 The useful question is what the habit solves: care, safety, memory, identity, discovery, rest, or the pleasure of being strange together in public.

 Is this about history or festival advice?